-From then on, it has been nothing but advancements for the rendering technique.
+From then on, it has been nothing but advancements and performance improvements for the rendering technique.
 Mainly reserved for multi-million-dollar Hollywood epics, ray tracing is now taking its first bounds into our homes in the brilliant format of Nvidia’s RTX 20 series graphics cards.

 As previously mentioned, ray tracing is about to transcend the lighting effects of your games.
 This will create highly immersive realms that will make you feel as if you are stepping through an alternative slice of reality, changing entire environments.